 Germany loses two of its men in the crash of a helicopter near Gao

-« This death touches us all deeply “said the Minister. " The whole army is in mourning.
-The death of these brave soldiers is a painful loss for families and loved ones, I would say we stand in this bitter hour with you and mourn [them] with you. » NB: the German army had four helicopters on the Minusma camp.
+« This death touches us all deeply “said the Minister. " The entire army is in mourning.
+The death of these brave soldiers is a painful loss for the families and loved ones, I would say that we are at your side in this bitter hour and mourn with you. » NB: the German army had four helicopters on the Minusma camp.

 A sudden accident